Nutritional yeast popcorn is not only the best popcorn ever, it’s the healthiest!

 My dad wasn’t a cook.
 I don’t have a single memory of him even working the grill.
 Mom and I joked that he could rebuild a toaster, but clueless on toasting his own bread.
 To this day, I can’t remember a single thing he ever cooked.

-Dad researched popcorn makers in Consumer Reports, and a couple of times a year purchased a new one he was convinced would up his game.
-I’m certain he was the first in his circle of friends to have an air popper.
+So dad vigilantly researched popcorn makers in Consumer Reports, and a couple of times a year purchased a new one he was convinced would up his game.
+Unsurprisingly, he was the first in his circle of friends to have an air popper.

-He tested every popcorn kernel on the market, searching for the best kernel that would pop up into a fluffy morsel with just the right crunch.
-Orville Reddenbacher kernels were his favorite.
+And he tested every popcorn kernel on the market, searching for the best kernel that would pop up into a fluffy morsel with just the right crunch.
+Orville Reddenbacher kernels were his personal favorite.

 Nutritional Yeast Popcorn